Penn Program for Public Service Summer Internship

 - Free housing

 *NOTE: If you are eligible for summer federal work-study funding, we highly encourage that you apply for a summer work-study award through Student Financial Aid Services.
-If selected for the PPPS program, we will then apply your work-study award to this internship.
-Summer federal work-study students may be able to earn up to their full award amount.*
+If selected for the PPPS program, we will then apply your work-study award to this internship, up to $3000*

 Click here to read an article by a PPPS alumna about her internship experience!